mac-comp127/painter/README.md

 Add an instance variable called `currentBrush` to `PainterApp`.
 Initialize it with a new `Brush` object.

 Now move some — but not all! — of the contents of the `PainterApp.paint()` method into `Brush.apply()`.
 Which parts should move?
 What parameters should `apply()` take?
 You need to figure this out.
+This is a lot like the Cell Absorption exercise.
 Guidelines:

 - Any specifics about what the brush _does_ should be in the `Brush` class.
 The main app will ask the brush to apply itself to the canvas without knowing anything specific about how the brush works.
 - Any specifics about what UI components are on the screen should be in `PainterApp`.
 The brush should know it is applying itself to some canvas, but it should not know anything else about how the UI is organized.